Football clubs

 1937 - 1970s?

-Ore United was the third known team to be named so and played home fixtures at Fairlight and Burgess Field.
-Following the Second World War the side returned to the Hastings League and were playing home games at the Pilot Field upper pitch for the 1946-47 season.
+A third club anmed Ore United merged in 1937, playing home fixtures at Fairlight and Burgess Field.
+After the Second World War the side returned to the Hastings League and played home matches on the Pilot Field upper pitch during the 1946–47 season.

 The club joined the East Sussex League ahead of the 1951–52 season, where they remained until at least the late 1970s.